Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

 Eventually people will be forced to make a decision on what subscription services they want to retain, and Netflix is strongly positioned to maintain its mind share of the market.

 Bottom line is it would have been better with Disney, no one can seriously deny that.
-But with its growth coming from international markets that don't include Disney content, the effect will be mostly in North America and Australia, and only at what will probably less than 5 percent churn.
+But with its growth coming from international markets that don't include Disney content, the effect will be mostly in North America and Australia, and only at what will probably be less than 5 percent churn.

 The major concern for Netflix in my opinion will be the amount of international churn when the next recession hits.
 Overall, I don't see Disney being that much of an issue for the long-term growth of Netflix.